Water Leaks in Commercial Buildings: What to Do After Finding Them

 Three parties.
 Same water damage.
 Three different theories of causation.

 Water intrusion claims are among the most technically complex and frequently disputed losses in commercial property insurance.
-Determining where water entered, how long the condition may have existed, and whether the cause falls under a covered peril or a maintenance exclusion often requires forensic investigation beyond what a standard inspection can provide.
-The distinction between a covered loss and a maintenance-related condition may affect claim outcomes, litigation strategy, and liability allocation.
-Firms like Rimkus offer forensic investigation and building envelope analysis to help identify the likely origin, cause, and scope of water intrusion damage.
+Determining where water infiltrated the building, how long the water had been infiltrating, and whether the water infiltrated the building through an opening that was created by a storm event, a construction defect, or a lack of maintenance often requires forensic investigation beyond what a standard inspection can provide.
+The distinction between a covered loss, a construction defect, and a maintenance-related condition may affect claim outcomes, litigation strategy, and liability allocation.

 Key takeaways: Understanding water leaks in commercial buildings